 Right-click the Users folder, click New, and then click Group.
 Create a global security group named SF-Marketing and a global security group named SF-Research.
 Right-click the SF-Marketing group, click Properties, click the Members tab, and add the users who are in the Marketing OU to the SF-Marketing group using the Add button.
 Add the users in the Research OU to the SF-Research group.

-On Windows 10 VM, create a folder as follows: click Start, click File Explorer and double-click Local Disk (C:).
+On Windows 10 VM, create a folder as follows: click Start, click File Explorer, and double-click Local Disk (C:).
 Right-click a blank space, click New, click Folder, and name the folder Performance Evaluations.

 Set Share permissions on the folder as follows: right-click Performance Evaluations, click Properties, and click the Sharing tab.
 Click the Advanced Sharing button, place a check mark in the box to the left of Share this folder, and click the Permissions button.
 Select the Everyone group and click the Remove button.
 Click the Add button and, because you are going to assign Share permissions to domain accounts, not local computer accounts, make sure the name of your domain appears in the From this location box.
 In the Enter the object names to select box, type Administrator; SF-Research; tandrews and click the Check Names button.
 Although you did not type the complete names of the security principals, your entries were not ambiguous and the correct accounts were located.
 Your results should look like what is shown in Figure 12-7.